sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 Overloading Constructors
 ---------------------------

 There can be more than one constructor defined in a class.
 This is called **overloading** the constructor.
 There is usually a constructor that has no parameters (nothing inside the parentheses following the name of the constructor) like the ``World()`` constructor above.
 This is also called the **no-argument constructor**.
-The **no-argument** constructor usually sets the attributes of the object to default values.
+The **no-argument** constructor usually sets the attributes to default values.

-There can also be other constructors that take parameters like the ``Turtle(world)`` constructor call above.
-A **parameter** (also called **actual parameter** or **argument**) is a value that is passed into a constructor.
-It can be used to initialize the attribute of an object.
+There can also be other constructors that define **formal parameters**, which are placeholders that accept values that are placed within the parentheses when the constructor is called.
+The constructor uses the values, also called  **actual parameters** or **arguments**, to initialize the object attributes.

 The ``World`` class actually has 2 constructors.
-One doesn't take any parameters and one takes the world's width and height.
+One has no parameters and one has two parameters to initialize the world's width and height.

 .. figure:: Figures/worldConstructors.png
     :width: 350px